'We fail our children miserably if we assume the school can do everything'

 We work in partnership with the Local Authority who support us with services including moderation of teachers' assessments for EYFS, Year 2 and 6, HR, health and safety and budget and finance support.
 We also contribute to the education in Cheshire West and Chester, for example by Ms Stewart working with the Local Authority as an Associate School Improvement Adviser.

-Edsential is a community interest company that supports us through a range of services including school meals, cleaning and catering, governor services and music.
+Edsential is a community interest company that supports us through a range of services including school meals, governor services and music.
 It is through our partnership with Edsential and the music hub that we are able to provide Endangered Instrument Scholarships to our talented musicians.
 Kingsmeaders, past and present, contribute to Edsential's music ensembles including Cheshire Youth Orchestra, Vale Royal Wind Band, Mezzo and Training Band and Super Strings.
 One of our governors, Mrs Rocke is chair of Cheshire Youth Orchestra and helps us have strong music links in the locality.

 Our Town - year 2Austrian artist and architecture doctor Hudertwasser didn't work in Northwich.
 But if he had...